Literate Programming Writ Large

 Evaluating Sections

-The function, org-babel-tangle, tangles what is viewable, as it will only tangle code blocks that are visible after narrowing.
+, tangles the viewable text, and will tangle code the visible blocks after narrowing.
 Use the following function to evaluate all blocks under the current headline.

-This feature gives us finer grain control: between a single block (org-babel-execute-src-block) and an entire buffer (org-babel-execute-buffer).
+This feature gives us finer grain control: between a single block (org-babel-execute-src-block

 Navigating by Section